MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 we also provide a Colab notebook where the environment is set exactly as on our local machine, for reproducibility.
 However, you must first generate the augmented dataset, locally.
-You can find it under `EPFL_ML_project_2.ipynb`.
-To run the notebook, you must upload the code to your Google Drive account and rename your PROJECT_ROOT_FOLDER to `EPFL_ML_project_2`.
+You can find the notebook under `EPFL_ML_project_2.ipynb`.
+To run it, you must upload the code to your Google Drive account and rename your PROJECT_ROOT_FOLDER to `EPFL_ML_project_2`.

 ## :trophy: Results
-TODO: best checkpoint as experiment_BEST zip file unzip + experiment_BEST config + submission BEST + add readme to doc folder

 All submissions will be stored under `results` folder in the file `submission_<config_filename>_avg_patch_ttime_aug.csv`.

 The `.csv` uploaded on AICrowd platform can be found under `results/submission_experiment_BEST_avg_patch_ttime_aug.csv`.